Esther Wheelwright: Life as an Ursuline nun

 As an Ursuline nun, Sister Esther Marie-Joseph Wheelwright de l'Enfant Jésus had no contact with her family, and over time lost her connections with most people from her previous life.
 Those who had been instrumental in her joining the Ursulines, including the Marquise de Vaudreuil and Father Bigot, died in the succeeding years.
 In 1724, the Wabanaki were attacked by an English force led by a friend of the Wheelwrights, Captain Johnson Harmon, and many of the people with whom Esther grew up were killed.

-Life inside the Ursuline Convent remained shuttered from the outside world, however some practices that were routinely practiced by Ursuline nuns during this period included self-mortification, which included flagellation.
-While Ursuline nuns committed themselves voluntarily to acts of penance and mortification, it is possible Esther may have engaged in these acts of piety.
+Life inside the Ursuline Convent remained shuttered from the outside world.
+Some practices that were routinely practiced by Ursuline nuns during this period included self-mortification, which included flagellation.
+These practices were voluntary, but it is possible that Esther may have engaged in them.

 As Esther moved up in the convent hierarchy, she took on more responsibilities.
 She progressed from class mistress, to principal of the boarding school, and mistress of the novices.
 In 1726 she became a religieuse vocale which meant she could vote in the assembly and became "Mother Marie-Joseph de l'Enfant Jésus".
 In 1747 Esther received correspondence from her mother stating that her father had died.
 In his will he left money for Esther and instructions for her brothers to take care of her should she ever return to Wells, indicating her parents' enduring hope for her return, even after many decades of religious commitment.
 After her parents' deaths, Esther's brothers maintained correspondence with their sister in Quebec, acknowledging the benefits that might come with having a contact in New France.

 In 1759, English forces attacked New France in the Battle of Quebec.
 The nuns were evacuated from the convent and Esther was sent to the Hôpital Général as a nurse.
 General Louis-Joseph de Montcalm's army was overwhelmed by the English army, and Montcalm died on 14 September 1759.
 He was buried in the convent's chapel.